MichaelCurrin/dev-cheatsheets/cheatsheets/web/svg.md

 </svg>
 ```

-The icon is used like this on my [Jekyll Blog Demo](https://michaelcurrin.github.io/jekyll-blog-demo/).
+The icon is used like this in the footer on my [Jekyll Blog Demo](https://michaelcurrin.github.io/jekyll-blog-demo/).

 ```html
 <a href="https://github.com/MichaelCurrin">